Solvability of Discrete Helmholtz Equations: A discrete unique continuation principle for the Helmholtz equation

 The idea of Algorithm \ref{alg:check_ducp_local} is the following: We initialize the algorithm with $\mathcal{N}_{\operatorname*{test}} =\mathcal{N}\cap\Gamma$ and $\mathcal{N}_{\operatorname*{dof}}=\mathcal{N} \setminus\mathcal{N}_{\operatorname*{test}}$.
 Recall that for $z^{\prime} \in\mathcal{N}_{\operatorname*{test}}$ with $\deg\left( z^{\prime },\mathcal{N}_{\operatorname*{test}}\right) =1$ (cf. Definition \ref{def:transmissiondegree}) there exists one and only one $z^{\prime}\in\mathcal{N}_{\operatorname*{dof}}$ such that the edge $E=\left[ z,z^{\prime}\right] $ belongs to $\mathcal{E}_{\Omega}$.
 Lemma \ref{lem:lducp}, together with \eqref{eq:impzero} then implies that $u(z)=0$.
 We update the sets $\mathcal{N}_{\operatorname*{test}}=\mathcal{N} _{\operatorname*{test}}\cup\{z\}$ and $\mathcal{N}_{\operatorname*{dof} }=\mathcal{N}_{\operatorname*{dof}}\setminus\{z\}$ accordingly and repeat the same procedure.
 After each step one has

 If $\mathcal{N}_{\operatorname*{test}}=\mathcal{N}$ the algorithm stops.

-We remark, that we do not check whether the weakly acute angle condition \ref{anglecond} is satisfied.
-Instead, we mark the edge as \textquotedblleft transmission edge\textquotedblright{}and bisect the adjacent triangles in a post-processing step as explained in Remark \ref{rmk:angelcond} using Algorithm \ref{alg:anglebisection} in the end.
+We remark that we do not stop the algorithm if the weakly acute angle condition \eqref{anglecond} is not satisfied.
+Instead, we assign to the corresponding edge the property \texttt{acute(E) = false} (line 7 of Alg. \ref{alg:check_ducp_local}).
+If angle conditions are not satisfied everywhere, but the algorithm ends with \(\Nout = \N\), we bisect the relevant, adjacent triangles in a post-processing step as explained in Remark \ref{rmk:angelcond} using Algorithm \ref{alg:anglebisection} in the end.
 This is possible since two transmission edges never share an adjacent triangle.

 \begin{lemma} After a finite number of bisections the weakly acute angle condition is satisfied. \end{lemma}